jacius/proto-slots/README.md

   other words, the query itself must match the result of calling the :key function on an item.

-  Additionally, an "own" finder method is defined, which searches only the object's own list, ignoring inheritance.
-The "own" method's name is the finder method's name prefixed with "own-".
+* :own-finder [default: nil]

-  E.g. if the finder is named "find-items", the own reader is named "own-find-items".
+  Name for a method to find a matching item in the object's own list, ignoring inheritance.
+This method returns nil if no matching item is found.
+If :own-finder is nil (the default), no own-finder method is defined.

 * :adder [default: nil]